chef-boneyard/chef-web-docs-2016/style_guide/source/style_guide.rst

 Body
 -----------------------------------------------------
 The body of the topic contains anything else needed for the topic.
 Often, a topic contains an include file (or three), and then some topics contain sub-headers.
-Most of the topics that are published to docs.opscode.com contain a series of includes files.
+Most of the topics that are published to |chef docs| contain a series of includes files.
 But some topics, like An Overview of Chef, include original content alongside the includes files.
 It just depends on what the topic requires.

 Example
 -----------------------------------------------------